‘Are you aware that your selected research samples are from only 3 donors?’

 Laboratory information and sample management systems can help you to standardise and streamline your processes.
 These systems can prompt you to complete the next step in the process.
 They also make sure you capture critical information at the right time.
 The systems often audit these steps.
 All of this helps to improve the quality of your data – and inevitably your samples.
 Plus, it gives you an audit trail for your research and activity.

-In addition, laboratory sample management systems can provide you with dashboards, automated alerts and notifications.
+In addition, advanced laboratory sample management software systems can provide additional benefits including dashboards, automated alerts and notifications.
 You can use these during your sample processing to check progress as well as highlight any potential issues and non-compliance.

 When you are selecting samples to use you can ignore those flagged as non-compliant.